System Requirements

 You can start Automatic Exposure Calibration anytime, even without the special calibration screen being displayed, even at the middle of a stage when the targets are displayed.

-dark room and you have a lot of bright white targets on the screen.
+Actually, in some cases this approach is even better than calibrating on the Calibration Screen.
+Example: you train in a dark room and you have a lot of bright white targets on the screen.
 Calibrating mid-stage:

 Whenever you start Automatic Exposure Calibration manually, remember to switch back the Camera App to Train mode!